Delhi's air improves, but still 'poor' | Science-Environment

 - India

+It is likely to turn ''very poor'' at night with calm winds allowing accumulation of pollutants.

-The Air Quality Index (AQI) stood at 262 at 6 am, improving from 303 at 4 pm on Tuesday.
+The 24-hour average Air Quality Index (AQI) stood at 271 at 4 pm, improving from 303 at 4 pm on Tuesday.
 It was 312 at 4 pm on Monday, the day of Diwali.

 An AQI between zero and 50 is considered ''good'', 51 and 100 ''satisfactory'', 101 and 200 ''moderate'', 201 and 300 ''poor'', 301 and 400 ''very poor'', and 401 and 500 ''severe''.

+According to the Early Warning System of the Indian Institute of Tropical Meteorology (IITM), the air quality is predicted to remain in the ''poor'' to ''very poor'' range over the next six days.

+The Indian Agricultural Research Institute reported 1,238 farm fires in Punjab, 123 in Haryana and 23 in Uttar Pradesh on Wednesday evening.
+The share of farm fires to Delhi's PM2.5 pollution is likely to increase in the coming days.

-The capital had recorded ''very poor'' air quality on Tuesday after residents in many parts of the capital flouted the ban on firecrackers on Diwali night, but the pollution levels for the next day were the lowest since 2015, thanks to warm and windier conditions that diluted its effect.
+The capital had recorded ''very poor'' air quality on Tuesday after residents in many parts of the capital flouted the ban on firecrackers on Diwali night.
+But the pollution levels for the next day were the lowest since 2015 because of warm and windier conditions that diluted its effect.

-In the last two years, Delhi and its neighbouring areas had witnessed “severe” air quality post Diwali, which was celebrated in November, with intense smog enveloping the region for days as stubble burning peaks during the month while low temperatures and calm winds trap pollutants.
+In the last two years, Delhi and its neighbouring areas had witnessed severe air quality post Diwali, which was celebrated in November, with intense smog enveloping the region for days as stubble burning peaks during the month, and low temperatures and calm winds trap pollutants.

 Since Diwali was observed early in the season this year, moderately warm and windier conditions prevented the rapid accumulation of pollutants from firecrackers and reduced the effect of stubble burning.